 13. Pay tribute to John Lennon at Strawberry Fields

 Strawberry Fields is the name of the John Lennon memorial located between 71st and 74th Streets that was named after a song by The Beatles: "Strawberry Fields Forever".

-Lennon lived nearby, in the famous Dakota Building and as a tribute a large mosaic was set in the ground with the word "Imagine", referring to one of his most famous songs.
-Today, this circular mosaic has become a center of pilgrimage for fans.
+Lennon lived very close to here, in the famous Dakota Building and in tribute a large mosaic was set in the ground with the word "Imagine", referring to one of his best known songs.
+Today, this circular mosaic has become a center of pilgrimage for his fans.

-You'll identify it right away because there are usually musicians playing Lennon songs around it, as well as groups of tourists waiting to take the iconic photo with the mosaic.
+You will identify it right away because there are usually musicians playing live Lennon songs around it, as well as a group of tourists waiting to take the mythical photo with the mosaic.

-One of Central Park's most famous statues honoring the characters of writer Lewis Caroll.
-It was specially designed for children to climb on it and take a fun photo with Alice, the White Rabbit, and the Mad Hatter.
+One of the most famous statues in Central Park in honor of the characters of the writer Lewis Caroll.
+It was specially designed for children to climb on it and take a fun photo with Alice, the White Rabbit and the Mad Hatter.
 Not far away is the statue of Hans Christian Andersen, author of "The Little Mermaid".

 Other statues in Central Park

-Most of the statues that we can see in Central Park have been donated by organizations and private individuals, and a few put in place by the city itself.
-You can find works of art dedicated to animals, writers, fictional characters, historical figures, scientists, and even a World War I regiment.
+Most of the statues that we can see in Central Park have been donated by organizations and private individuals while a few by the city itself.
+There are statues dedicated to animals, writers, fictional characters, historical figures, scientists and even a World War I regiment.